-All the submissions to the SIR since its inception in 1976 are maintained in a dedicated database based on CSV formatted files controlled by the Git version control system [8].
-The latest submission has added 3 ampoules for the activity measurements for 177Lu giving rise to 7 ampoules in total.
+All the submissions to the SIR since its inception in 1976 are maintained in a dedicated database based on CSV formatted files controlled by the Git version control system [10].
+A machine-readable version of this report (XML document) is attached to this document [11].
+The latest submission has added 1 ampoule for the activity measurements of 177Lu giving rise to 8 ampoules in total.